-In this demonstration project we develop a service solution, providing location-based information on the current and future distribution of the population by age group.
+In this demonstration project we develop a service solution, providing location-based information on the current and future distribution of the population by age group and education level.
+For the most granular product also other socio-economic parameters are available.
 It can be shown that information derived from EO data significantly improves existing census data through a modelling approach based on land cover and land use information.
 Thereby, AgeSpot links EO derived population density with state-of-the art demographic models.
-The unique approach not only provides spatially explicit demographic data along with information on health and income, but also allows long-term forecasting at different levels of granularity.
+The unique approach not only provides spatially explicit demographic data along with information on education and others, but also allows long-term forecasting at different levels of granularity.

 AgeSpot creates a new market and value network by offering a “one-stop-shop” for spatially explicit population and demographic data available for the past and the future.
 Customers do not need to arduously assemble and analyse different sources of external data, but AgeSpot enables them to access standardized key information with already integrated external data information and improve the existing data situation in many innovative ways.

 AgeSpot offers a unique service in providing a technical solution covering all sectors, including stakeholders such as from health and care, independent living, safety and security, social, leisure and education.
 AgeSpot enters markets and meets the information needs of both the private and public sectors in fields such as market research, business location analysis, risk assessment and urban and regional planning.

 Private sector companies like, telecommunication and insurance companies, as well as companies offering consumer goods, can benefit strongly from the information provided by AgeSpot, helping them find out where to offer which specific services and to adapt their supply to the local demand depending on the demographic structures of different regions.
 For the public sector, AgeSpot data makes it much easier for governments to better meet the needs of regional and district populations.
 Furthermore, it is an important signpost for taking the right steps to promote local economies.